HEADS-project/training/2.Kevoree_Basics/1.HelloWorld/dotnet/README.md

 To publish a component in a file you just have to set the path to a file in the *output.path* option.

 ###### In a registry
-To publish a component to a http Kevoree registry you can either ignore the option and the component will be publish in the [offial Kevoree registry](http://registry.kevoree.org) or a valid http url (you can, for example, deploy you own registry instances using ou [docker image](https://github.com/kevoree/docker-image-registry-replica)).
+To publish a component to a http Kevoree registry you can either ignore the option and the component will be published in the [official Kevoree registry](http://registry.kevoree.org) or a valid http url (you can, for example, deploy you own registry instances using [docker image](https://github.com/kevoree/docker-image-registry-replica)).

 ##### Defining the model
-If your component have been published into an http Kevoree registry it should be available in the "Registry Libraries" tab of the [online editor](http://editor.kevoree.org/).
+If your component has been published into an http Kevoree registry, it should be available in the "Registry Libraries" tab of the [online editor](http://editor.kevoree.org/).
 If it has been generated into a file, you can merge into your model using the File -> Merge menu of the "Model Editor" tab.

-One your component are loaded you just have to define and push your model to your nodes as usual.
+Once your component is loaded, you just have to define and push your model to your nodes as usual.

 #### Understand the HelloWorld component
 Kevoree Dotnet is using attributes to let you specify what's what in your code.